-This offers the most complete protection for a building, so this category of alarm system is usually used for large commercial or corporate buildings, as well as large residential buildings housing a lot of people.
+This offers the most complete protection for a building, so this category of alarm system is usually used for large commercial or corporate premises, as well as large residential blocks housing a lot of people.
 All rooms and areas within the building will be comprehensively covered by the alarm system.

 L2 Fire Alarm System

 These alarm systems aim to forewarn the people inside a building that there is an emergency situation.
-The smoke detectors aim to pick up on dangerous fumes, to ensure that the alarm system is triggered in enough time to allow effective evacuation of the buildings and ensure personal safety.
-These alarm systems are focused on high-risk areas, such as the building’s boiler room, or areas housing major electrical control panels, for example.
+The smoke detectors aim to pick up on dangerous fumes, to ensure that the alarm system is triggered early enough to allow effective evacuation and ensure personal safety.
+These alarm systems are focused on high-risk areas, such as the boiler room, or areas housing major electrical control panels, for example.

 L3 Fire Alarm System

-Similar to L2, these alarm systems aim to forewarn a building’s occupants in a potential emergency situation.
+Similar to L2, these alarm systems aim to forewarn occupants in a potential emergency situation.
 This facilitates improved personal safety and effective evacuation strategies.

 L4 Fire Alarm System